Proscovia extends Loughborough stay

-Proscovia, who is the first Ugandan to play professional netball in the UK, has signed onto the School of Business and Economics' Masters in Marketing and Management, which will see her combine sport with academia like many of her teammates.
+Proscovia, who is the first Ugandan to play professional netball in the UK, has signed onto a two year Masters course, which will see her combine sport with academia like many of her teammates.

 Loughborough Lightening finished sixth in the SuperLeague this season, and with Proscovia in the team, there is every chance they will finish even higher in 2016.
 The goal shooter finished the season as third top points scorer, with the best percentage of any player in the league.

-Academically, Proscovia has enrolled onto the Masters as a two-year part-time programme, although they are usually one-year full-time programmes.
+Academically, Proscovia has enrolled onto a part-time Masters in Marketing and Management with the School of Business & Economics at Loughborough University.
 Prior to moving to the UK, Proscovia graduated from Uganda Christian University Mukono with a BSc in Business Administration.

 “Firstly I would like to thank Loughborough University for giving me this opportunity to come over, play here and get more experience.
-In addition to that I’m really so excited about the opportunity they have given me to do my Masters overseas.
+In addition to that I’m really so excited about the opportunity they have given me to do my Masters overseas” said Proscovia.

 “The people here are very nice, most especially the Loughborough Lightning players who have been so nice to me and we have lived like a family.
 But I must dedicate everything I have achieved this season to my coach Karen, who has been there for me right from the time I came here, and my performance has probably increased just because of her.
 I’m so happy that I’m coming back for two years and I believe my game will grow bigger and bigger!”